Sreekar1702/sprintoTakeHomeAssignment/README.md

 # SOC 2 Compliance Policy Management System

-This repository contains a modular, microservice-based system to manage policy generation, approval, acknowledgement, and compliance tracking for SOC 2 and similar frameworks.
+This repository contains a modular, microservice-based system to manage policy generation, approval, acknowledgement, and compliance tracking for SOC 2.

 ## 📘 Table of Contents